scottdillon/TIF-Stack/README.md

 # Influxdb / Telegraf / Grafana metrics

-This repo was cloned from Ruben Sanchez's [metrics-stack](https://github.com/rubenwap/metrics-stack) repo but I found that it didn't fit my needs.
+This repo was cloned from Ruben Sanchez's [metrics-stack](https://github.com/rubenwap/metrics-stack) repo but I found that it didn't work with newer versions of the TIF stack and didn't fit my needs.
 I needed a quick way to set up a TIF stack and I wanted to do *ZERO* configuration afterwards.
 I got tired of setting up email alerting only to find that I needed to tear down the stack again.

 This repo allows the user to spin up a Telegraf/InfluxDB/Grafana stack very easily.